disease; paralysis; virus; infection; immunisation;

 What kids say

 - "My mum's friend had polio and he couldn't walk.
-But he learnt how to drive a car with hand controls."
+But he learnt how to drive a car using hand controls."
 David

 - "I read about a lady who had polio and she lived for 60 years in a machine that helped her breathe."
 Megan